abecms/book-react-native/DEV.md

 ...
     implementation 'com.crashlytics.sdk.android:crashlytics:2.10.1'
 ```
+- Go To android Studio / File => Sync project with gradle files

-Run / Build the app to see the crashlytics dashboard
+- Run / Build the app to see the crashlytics dashboard

 # Troubleshooting